SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-cutting-planes.md

     cp = [cutting_plane_points1, cutting_plane_points2]
 ```
 * Optimizes particle distribution (i.e., the shape/correspondence model) by calling optimization functions in `OptimizeUtils.py` (in `Examples/Python/`).
 See [Optimizing Shape Model](#optimizing-shape-model) for details about algorithmic parameters for optimizing the shape model.
-* Launches ShapeWorksStudio to visualize the use case results (i.e., optimized shape model and the groomed data) by calling functions in `AnalyzeUtils.py` (in `Examples/Python/`).
+* Launches ShapeWorks Studio to visualize the use case results (i.e., optimized shape model and the groomed data) by calling functions in `AnalyzeUtils.py` (in `Examples/Python/`).

 If you wish to start with the optimization step using a previously groomed data, add `--start_with_prepped_data` tag.